kividiot/archinstall/README.md

 ## Prepping the install

-Load keymap of your choosing, US peeps only eed use the freedom keymap already provided.
+Load keymap of your choosing, US peeps only need use the freedom keymap already provided.
 For my part I use a Swedish keyboard.
 ```
 loadkeys sv-latin1
 ```